jurajriedel/Riedel-Commercial-Auto-Risk-Scoring-Case-Study/README.md

 With only around 12% of policies having a claim, and a small number of large losses strongly affecting `total_loss_amount`, I decided to focus on predicting the probability of a claim rather than the loss amount itself.

 I reviewed the original prototype notebook (`risk_scorer.ipynb`) and rewrote it as a more modular Python script (`Riedel_Juraj_case_study.py`).
-One of the main issues I found was that the prototype used post-outcome fields as model features — variables that are only populated after a claim has been reported or resolved.
+One of the main issues I found was that the prototype used post-outcome fields as model features — variables that are only available after a claim has been reported or resolved.
 This would cause target leakage, so these fields were removed from the final model.

 ## Key Assumptions